 But what about cannabis e-cigarettes and vape pens, which rely on cannabis oils and other concoctions?

-Are There Contaminants in Your Cannabis Vape Oil?
+Are There Contaminants in Your Cannabis Vape oil?

 There are two concerns about contaminants in cannabis oil products: the accidental pollutants lingering from the production process and the deliberately included ingredients, such as thinning agents, flavors, and preservatives.
 Both are concerning, and both have inadequate research.

-In a recent investigation, 80 percent of concentrates sampled from within California’s medical cannabis industry contained some degree of contamination.
+In a recent investigation, eighty percent of concentrates sampled from within California’s medical cannabis industry contained some degree of contamination.
 While this is a cause for serious concern, in many cases, conscientious consumers can easily reduce or avoid this risk altogether.
 You can accomplish this by sticking to pure cannabis oils (those without any filler ingredients or flavors).
 Especially those providing evidence of third-party lab tests.

 What are the Risks of Popcorn Lung or Cancer?

 The consensus is that the more we process the vaping product away from raw cannabis flower, the greater the health risks.
-A preliminary study does suggest, at least in the petri dish, non-nicotine ingredients of e-cigarettes cause damage to DNA, which may lead to cancer.
+A preliminary study does suggest, at least in the petri dish, that non-nicotine ingredients of e-cigarettes cause damage to DNA, which may lead to cancer.
 Cannabis vape juice often contains these same ingredients.

 There is also the issue of popcorn lung.
 It’s a disease named after workers’ exposure to the chemical diacetyl in a microwave popcorn factory.
 It is an area with comparatively more research into its harmful effects.
 When inhaled over prolonged periods, the chemical scars sensitive lung tissue, and triggers the onset of bronchiolitis obliterans.
 This is an irreversible and serious condition impeding breathing.
 The popcorn industry no longer uses Diacetyl.
-It is, unfortunately, used in many vaping products with vanilla, caramel, or other buttery flavors.
+It is, unfortunately, present in many vaping products with vanilla, caramel, or other buttery flavors.